Steeven9/StonksBot/README.md

 To install the requirements, run `pip install --no-cache-dir -r requirements.txt`.

-Check the options at the beginning of `main.py` for some config like custom command or dedicated channel.
+Check the options at the beginning of `main.py` for some options like custom command or dedicated channel.

 To run it, simply yeet the bot token in a system environment variable named `DISC_BOT_TOKEN` and then run `python main.py`.
 Easy.